kubermatic/docs/content/kubecarrier/master/getting_started/70_api_access.md

 By default, KubeCarrier will generate a self-signed certificate for `localhost` and `127.0.0.1` as a minimal TLS setup.

 You can configure your own TLS serving certificate for the KubeCarrier API Server in the `KubeCarrier` configuration object.
-Alternative you can terminate TLS via an ingress controller or any other edge load balancer.
+Alternatively you can terminate TLS via an ingress controller or any other edge load balancer.

 {{% notice info %}}
 TLS is a requirement the KubeCarrier API server.
-Running without TLS is not only discouraged, but also not supported.
 {{% /notice %}}

 [swagger-ui-apikey]: ../../img/Swagger_apikey.png